×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Nuremberg, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a single room in a shared apartment to a full house, depending on your needs and financial situation.
 Next, you should research the different neighborhoods in Nuremberg to find one that suits your lifestyle and preferences.
 Some popular neighborhoods include the Old Town, Gostenhof, and Maxfeld.
 Consider factors such as proximity to work or school, access to public transportation, safety, and the presence of amenities such as shops, restaurants, and parks.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rentals in Nuremberg, such as ImmobilienScout24, WG-Gesucht, and Immowelt.
 These websites allow you to filter results based on factors such as price, size, location, and type of accommodation.
 In addition to online listings, you can also check local newspapers for rental ads.
 Some people also find it helpful to hire a real estate agent, although this will typically involve additional fees.
 When you find a place that you're interested in, contact the landlord or agent to arrange a viewing.
 Be prepared to provide information about your income and employment status, as well as references from previous landlords if applicable.
 In Germany, it's common for tenants to pay a deposit of up to three months' rent upfront, so make sure you have sufficient funds available.
 Finally, if you're moving to Nuremberg from another country, make sure you're familiar with the local rental laws and customs.
 For example, in Germany, it's common for apartments to be rented unfurnished, and tenants are often responsible for installing their own kitchen appliances.
-It may also be helpful to learn some basic German phrases related to housing and rentals, as not all landlords or agents may speak English," said one expat who made the move to Nuremberg.
+It may also be helpful to learn some basic German phrases related to housing and rentals, as not all landlords or agents may speak English," said one expat in Nuremberg.

 What is a typical expat home or apartment like in Nuremberg?

 "A typical expat home or apartment in Nuremberg, is often located in the city center or in the suburbs, depending on the individual's preference for city life or a quieter environment.
 These homes are usually modern and well-maintained, with a blend of traditional German architecture and contemporary design.
 The apartments are often spacious, with high ceilings and large windows that let in plenty of natural light.
 They typically have one to three bedrooms, a living room, a kitchen, and one or two bathrooms.
 Some apartments may also have a balcony or a small garden.
 The kitchen is usually fully equipped with modern appliances such as a refrigerator, stove, oven, and sometimes a dishwasher.
 The living room is often furnished with comfortable sofas, a dining table, and a television.
 The bedrooms usually have a bed, wardrobe, and sometimes a desk.
 The bathrooms are typically modern and clean, with a shower or bathtub, a sink, and a toilet.
 Some apartments may also have a washing machine and dryer.
 In terms of amenities, many apartment buildings in Nuremberg offer features such as a communal garden, bicycle storage, and sometimes even a gym or sauna.
 The location of the apartment often provides easy access to public transportation, supermarkets, restaurants, and other local amenities.
 Many expats also choose to live close to international schools or their place of work.
-Overall, expat homes in Nuremberg are comfortable, modern, and conveniently located, making them a great choice for those moving to the city," said one expat in Nuremberg.
+Overall, expat homes in Nuremberg are comfortable, modern, and conveniently located, making them a great choice for those moving to the city," replied a member in Nuremberg.

 What is the average cost of housing in Nuremberg?